sugianto05/DataScienceProjectLearn/README.md

    This project about review product from Amazon website that can be categorized as positive or negative sentiment.
 Using Machine
    Learning to make prediction and classification based on customer comments.

+8. Mall Segmentation KMeans

+   This project is about dividing customers into group by looking on their Age, Income and their Spending.
+We look by comparing between
+   Age vs Income, Age vs Spending and Income vs Spending.
+With this Clustering we can divide customers by class and set a target strategy for a promotion to each different class.